Prefer listening? Hit play below to enjoy the audio version of this article.

 Sometimes it’s recording notes before an idea disappears.

 Other times, it’s grabbing my resistance bands and moving my body for ten or fifteen minutes.
+Building muscle with micro workouts throughout the day can be a effective way to stay consistent with training when one long workout simply doesn’t fit into my schedule.

 I don’t need every break to be perfectly productive.